-There are also many cross-curricular opportunities on offer through our programmes linked to National Curriculum History, Art, Maths, English, Spiritual Development, Moral, Cultural and Social education, Geographical / Local studies.
-We offer unique ways to link your RE with other curriculum topics.
+There are also many cross-curricular opportunities on offer in our programmes linked to History, Art, Maths, Science, English, Spiritual Development, Moral, Cultural and Social education, Sociology, Ethics, Geographical/Local studies.
+We offer unique ways to link your R.E. with other curriculum topics.